The WHITE copy of the scoresheets need to be left in the following locations at the conclusion of the game:

 Bridgestone - fax to 1-866-436-5065 or scan and email to email@example.com, leave the white copy at A-Game or Centennial at your earliest convenience

-Note - Home team is responsible for providing and completing the scoresheet, the Visiting team is responsible for the completion of the scoresheet during the game
+Note - Home team is responsible for providing the scoresheet and Clock Operations, the Visiting team is responsible for the completion of the scoresheet during the game

 SCORE SHEET INSTRUCTIONS

 1. Plan to be at the rink one half hour before game time.

 3. Place your stickers on all 4 pages of the score sheet

 · Circle Home if you are the home team

 · High School Place a check in the box